tungs/timesnap/README.md

         * `frameNumber` &lt;[number][]&gt; The current frame number (1 based).
         * `totalFrames` &lt;[number][]&gt; The total number of frames.
 * <a name="js-api-return" href="#js-api-return">#</a> returns: &lt;[Promise][]&gt; resolves after all the frames have been captured.

+## <a name="modes" href="#modes">#</a> **timesnap** Modes
+**timesnap** can capture frames using one of two modes:
+  * <a name="screenshot-capture-mode" href="#screenshot-capture-mode">#</a> **Screenshot capture mode** (default) uses puppeteer's built-in API to take screenshots of Chromium/Chrome windows.
+It can capture most parts of a webpage (e.g. div, svg, canvas) as they are rendered on the webpage.
+It can crop images, round to even widths/heights, but it usually runs slower than canvas capture mode.
+  * <a name="canvas-capture-mode" href="#canvas-capture-mode">#</a> **Canvas capture mode** (experimental) directly copies data from a canvas element and is often faster than using screenshot capture mode.
+If the background of the canvas is transparent, it may show up as transparent or black depending on the captured image format.
+Configuration options that adjust the crop and round to an even width/height do not currently have an effect.
+To use this mode, [use the `--canvas-capture-mode` option from the command line](#cli-options-canvas-capture-mode) or [set `config.canvasCaptureMode` from Node.js](#js-config-canvas-capture-mode).
+Also specify the canvas using a css selector, [using the `--selector` option from the command line](#cli-options-selector) or [setting `config.selector` from Node.js](#js-config-selector), otherwise it uses the first canvas element.

 ## <a name="how-it-works" href="#how-it-works">#</a> How it works
 **timesnap** uses puppeteer's `page.evaluateOnNewDocument` feature to automatically overwrite a page's native time-handling JavaScript functions and objects (`new Date()`, `Date.now`, `performance.now`, `requestAnimationFrame`, `setTimeout`, `setInterval`, `cancelAnimationFrame`, `cancelTimeout`, and `cancelInterval`) to custom ones that use a virtual timeline, allowing for JavaScript computation to complete before taking a screenshot.